-It has already been established, stated Niederwerder, that soybeans and soybean products such as meal seem to ‘stabilise’ not only ASF, but also other viruses such as porcine epidemic diarrhea, Senecavirus and the virus that causes foot-and-mouth disease.
+It has already been established, stated Dr Niederwerder, that soybeans and soybean products such as meal seem to ‘stabilise’ not only ASF, but also other viruses such as Porcine Epidemic Diarrhoea virus, Senecavirus and Foot-and-Mouth Disease virus.

 The first part of the study will involve work at Plum Island Animal Disease Center in New York.
 A team there will determine how long the ASF virus persists in both organic soybean meal and soybean oil cake, as these are 2 of the most common soybean feed ingredients the US imports from countries with ASF.

 Another part of the study will involve evaluating various methodologies for detecting ASF contamination in feed ingredients in order to better understand how governments and industry might monitor the spread of the virus in feed.

 Of course, Dr Niederwerder noted that prevention of feed contamination is critical.
 Feed manufacturers and swine producers should follow existing guidelines on recommended holding times and temperatures for soybean feed products.

 As Pig Progress reported in November, new research in the EU is underway, supported by the European Food Safety Authority.
 Researchers in Germany and Sweden are investigating the stability of ASF viruses in various animal feeds and bedding materials under practical storage conditions.

 This builds on research that has confirmed that once the ASF virus enters the feed mill environment, it becomes widespread and movement of people can significantly contribute to the spread of the virus in a feed mill environment.

 However, how to remove the ASF virus from contaminated feed mills is an important question.
 The same goes for removing ASF virus from feed bins on farms in countries where ASF is found.

 Kansas State University’s Dr Chad Paulk and his colleagues are currently examining chemical decontamination of feed mills.